just-the-docs/just-the-docs/conformance/citygml3support.md

 One of the philosophy of JSON is "schema-less", which means that one is allowed to define new properties for the JSON objects without documenting them in a JSON schema.
 While this is in contrast to CityGML (and GML as a whole) where the schemas are central, the schemas of CityJSON are partly following that philosophy.
 That is, for a given City Object, the "allowed" properties/attributes are listed in the schema, but it is not an error to add new ones.
-The "official validator" of CityJSON (cjio with the option `--validate`) does more than simply validate a dataset against the schemas, and will return a warning if an attribute is not in the schema, but it is not considered as invalid in CityJSON.
+The "official validator" of CityJSON ([cjval](https://github.com/cityjson/cjval)) does more than simply validate a dataset against the schemas, and will return a warning if an attribute is not in the schema, but it is not considered as invalid in CityJSON.

 ### Extensions to extend the data model